 “We have a problem and what is the best way?
 It is better to have men and women capable of serving the nation’s interests and to work to grow the economy… If I succeed, you will soon find out that the brouhaha is nothing compared to the success.

 “I don’t believe that any government in the Fourth Republic has inherited the challenges that my government has inherited,” the President told GTV in an interview

 Some Ghanaians had nursed hopes that the President will cut down the number in a reshuffle, but that appears to be taking forever since the administration is almost 2 years in office without any sign of a major shakeup.

-Speaking to Francis Abban on the ‘Time with the CEOs’ segment of the Morning Starr, Dr. Akwetey said the ministers are yet to deliver on the expectation of Ghanaians.
+According to Dr. Akwetey, the ministers were yet to deliver on the expectation of Ghanaians.

 On the fight against graft, Dr. Akwetey said the various anti-graft agencies need more support from the Akufo-Addo government in order to make meaningful headway.

 “I want to see the Criminal Justice system strengthened.
 The way we change IGPs and co should change.
 The Special Prosecutor, Auditor General among others will want to work more but they are not empowered to do so,” the IDEG boss said.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.